|

 posed about innovation: art, as you put it, risks "the kind of manufactured obsolescence that

-- CB: Art is really just an exalted species of garbage (stuff leftover by a prior group
+has come to justify advertisements for 'improved' products."
+CB: Art is really just an exalted species of garbage (stuff leftover by a prior group

 from some other economic activity--and when we haul off this junk in order to dispose of it,

-- SV: You mentioned earlier that poetic activity today might include "colonizing
+we just take it to an incinerator called a museum).
+SV: You mentioned earlier that poetic activity today might include "colonizing

 unfamiliar lexicons."
 Many of your readers may be unaware that you have created two alien